iQor: World's Most Sought-After Outsourced Customer Support & BPO

 Laura notes how we’re all born to move, but are told to sit from an early age.
 Her framework guides organizations to create a culture that changes that.
 People know how to be healthy, but often struggle to sustain a healthy lifestyle, despite the abundance of guidance on how to do so.

 By appealing to other workplace motivations, organizations can promote wellness in ways that actually work for employees.
-And by leveraging the workplace to promote better well-being, we can close the gap between knowing and doing and create a more sustainable commitment to healthier lifestyles
+And by leveraging the workplace to promote better well-being, we can close the gap between knowing and doing and create a more sustainable commitment to healthier lifestyles.

 What Laura Does for Fun